Explore SL

 Regions, builds, and the feeling of being somewhere.

+This page gathers my writing on landscapes, immersive builds, and the experience of moving through them.
 Some places are meant to be passed through.
-Others ask you to stay awhile.
+Others ask you to slow down, look around, and stay awhile.

 ZAANSE SCHANS by Jade Koltai in Second Life